Group Counselling: Parents

 Confidentiality is a key component of our program.
 All participants and facilitators agree to keep what is shared within the group private, ensuring a secure space for open discussions.

 While regular attendance is beneficial, we understand that life can be unpredictable.
-The group is designed to be flexible, and you can attend the sessions that fit your schedule.
+The group is designed to be flexible, so you can attend the sessions that fit your schedule.

 Although the group setting emphasises shared experiences, our facilitators are attentive to individual needs and can provide personalised support during sessions.
 You can also request one-on-one time.